Kansas City Chiefs win second Super Bowl in five years

-GLENDALE, Ariz. — The Kansas City Chiefs are Super Bowl champions once again.
+GLENDALE, Ariz.
+(WDAF) — The Kansas City Chiefs are Super Bowl champions once again.

 The Chiefs defeated the Philadelphia Eagles 38-35 to win Super Bowl LVII.